cksajil/rainfall_monitor/TinyML_setup.md

 | STM32F746G Discovery Kit  | 340KB  | 1MB   | STM32F746NGH6 Arm® Cortex®                 |                          | Microphone and Headphone Jack                  |
 | Raspberry Pi Pico         | 264KB  | 2MB   | Dual-core Arm Cortex-M0+ processor 133 MHz |                          |                                                |
 ### Model Size
-As we can see most of the boards are having a flash memory of ~1MB.
-TinyML steps generally does a 4X reduction of already trained models.
-Hence we are targetting to convert trained models which are less than 4MB in size.
+As we can see most of the boards are having a flash memory of **~1MB**.
+TinyML steps generally does a **4X** reduction of already trained models.
+Hence we are targetting to convert trained models which are usually not more than **4MB** in size.

 ## Conversion to TinyML Model